Grounded 2 Review – Buggies, ’90s Vibes, and Big Co-op Fun

 Screenshot by Nux Game Guides

-Familiar Faces + New Mysteries
+Familiar Faces & New Mysteries

 From Backyard to Brookhollow Park

-Sandbox vs Story Balance
+Sandbox Meets Story

-Combat Challenges, Buggies, and Character Archetypes
+Combat Challenges, Buggies, & Character Archetypes

 In-game screenshot of a playe rriding a soldier ant buggy used as a feature image for How to Summon Your Buggy in Grounded 2.